Kleifarvatn

 Kleifarvatn ([ˈkʰleiːvarˌvahtn̥]) is the largest lake on the Reykjanes Peninsula in Iceland, situated in the southern part of the peninsula.
 It is located on the fissure zone of the Mid-Atlantic Ridge.
 The lake has no visible water coming in or going out as most of its water comes and leaves underground.
 The lake can be reached via a track, and there are two areas with high temperature that can be found not far from it: Seltún/Krýsuvík and another to the east.
-The lake's greatest depth is 97 m.
-After the 2000 Iceland earthquakes, the lake began to diminish, and 20% of its surface has since disappeared.
+A 2012 survey demonstrated one definite geothermal vent under the lake and suggested two others in a linear line trending as for most of the faults in the area.

+Kleifarvatn was first surveyed in 1964 and studied at greater resolution later.
+The lake's greatest recorded depth was 97 m in 1975 with height above sea level of 140 m.
+After the 2000 Iceland earthquakes, the lake began to diminish, so that at least 20% of its surface has since disappeared and the serial surveys suggest there has been some material deposition as depth has reduced more than height above sea level of the lake surface.
+By 2012 the surface was at 135 m with a maximum depth of 89.5 m.
+The lake by then was only 7.3615 km2 in area.
+Its area previously been measured between 7.5 and 10 km2.
+The pattern of sedimentation suggests that at some time in the past the lake was smaller in size than it was in 2012.

 The novel Kleifarvatn by Icelandic writer Arnaldur Indriðason was named after the lake.